Jollibee Group: Former brands

 JFC jointly opened a Philippine branch of Délifrance with master franchisee Delifrance Asia Ltd. The company became the sole franchisee of the bakery chain in the Philippines in 2006 through its subsidiary Fresh N' Famous Foods.
 The franchise agreement between the company and Délifrance Asia ended on December 31, 2011, and assets of Délifrance in the Philippines were sold to CafeFrance Corp.
-CafeFrance Corp. intended to use all of the bought assets as its initial capital for a cafe chain under the a new brand name.
+CafeFrance Corp. intended to use all of the bought assets as its initial capital for a cafe chain under a new brand name.

-The company also managed Manong Pepe, a food chain patterned after the carinderia until 2011.
+The company owned Manong Pepe, a food chain patterned after the carinderia until 2011.
 Initially named Tio Pepe's Karinderia, the now defunct chain was meant to cater to people from the lower classes, particularly those from the socioeconomic class D demographic.
 JFC discontinued the Manong Pepe business on April 9, 2011.

 The company owned PHO24, a Vietnamese noodle chain, from 2018 to 2023.
 The company sold assets of said chain to East-West Restaurant Concepts, a wholly owned subsidiary of Viet Thai International Joint Stock Co. and instead aimed to focus on growing its new businesses at the time in Tim Ho Wan, Yoshinoya, and Milksha.

+In the U.S., the company owned a stake in Jinja Bar Bistro in New Mexico from 2008 to 2016.

-In China, Jollibee Group formerly owned stakes of Shanghai-based Lao Dong and in Taiwan, Taichung-based Chun Shui Tang until 2007 and a stake in San Pin Wang until 2016.
+In China, the company owned stakes in Shanghai-based Lao Dong and in Taiwan, Taichung-based Chun Shui Tang until 2007 and a stake in San Pin Wang until 2016.
 In 2022, the company also announced that its subsidiary terminated the master franchise agreement for Dunkin' Donuts, which covers mainland China, Hong Kong, and Macau.